-College Connections is designed to help students make successful transitions from a previous level of education or experience (e.g., the military), into College life, from undeclared status into a major, and careers.
-The course will teach basic academic skills and provide information about available campus resources.
+College Connections is designed to help students make successful transitions from a previous level of education, or experience (e.g., the military), into College life, from undeclared status into a major, and careers.
+The course will cover basic academic skills and provide information about available campus resources.
 Students will be encouraged to develop more definite career plans and a plan to fit their educational goals.
-Students will also have a connection with their Success Coach and Faculty Advisors during the most critical weeks of their college career.
-College Connections, COLL 0271, is designed to ensure that students develop the basic educational skills necessary for college success.
-This course includes note taking, time management, developing an academic plan in the GC Student Planner, career exploration and planning, financial literacy, and vital academic study skills.
+Students will also have a connection with their Student Success Coach and Faculty Advisors during the most critical weeks of their college career.
+This course includes developing an academic plan in the Grayson College Student Planner and using the Student Planner to enroll in courses.

 All First Time in College (FTIC) students will be required to take a College Connections course during their first semester.
 This does not apply to dual credit students.
 The course will be available (but not required) for any other Grayson College student who wishes to enroll.
 The College Connections course fees and tuition will be waived to all who take the course the first time.
-If an FTIC student takes and fails the course, they will be required to retake the course before or concurrent with their next semester enrollment.
+If a FTIC student takes and fails the course, they will be required to retake the course before or concurrent with their next semester enrollment.
 Retakes will be paid for by the student.
 This course is an institutional requirement.